AstarNetwork/sumi/README.md

 # Quick start guide

 1. Install Sumi using `cargo install --git https://github.com/0x7CFE/sumi`
-2. Use Solidity compiler (or Remix IDE if in doubt) to obtain contract metadata:
+2. Use Solidity compiler (or [Remix IDE](https://remix.ethereum.org) if in doubt) to obtain smart contract metadata:
 `solc --pretty-json --abi <input>.sol -o .`
 Don't forget to replace `<input>.sol` with your actual file name.
-3. `solc` should produce file `<input>.abi` that will contain ABI JSON
+3. `solc` should produce file `<input>.abi` that will contain ABI in JSON format
 4. Use the ABI file to feed Sumi:
 `sumi --input <input>.abi --output binding.rs --module-name <my_module>`

 Sumi can also work in pipeline mode.
-By default it would read from stdin and write to stdout which can be handy for shell processing:
+By default it will read from stdin and write to stdout which can be handy for shell processing:

     cat IERC20_meta.json | jq '.output.abi ' | sumi -m erc20 -e 0x0F | rustfmt > erc20.rs